wallawaz/designing-data-intensive-applications/ch6.md

 # Paritioning

 A Shard/region/tablet/vnode,vBucket.
-Each parition is effectively a small db of its own; although some operations may run across partitions.based p
+Each parition is effectively a small db of its own; although some operations may run across partitions.
 + main reason is for scalability.

 ## key-value based